holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/06_grok_lesson_4/lesson_plan.md

 ## Lesson Plan

-In this class, students will reflect on everything that they've done over the past few classes: conditionals, "two questions", and `input()`.
+Grok Module 4 is a bit of a reprieve since it's mostly a review.
+Therefore, students will be given the chance to reflect on everything that they've done over the past few classes: conditionals, "Two Questions", and `input()`.
 After this, students will talk about how to get the most out of modules since they are so text heavy.
 The class will discuss the best ways to read/understand documentation.

 ### Setup up

-- Example of someone's "two questions" program to run
+- Example of someone's "Two Questions" program to run

 ### Actual Lesson

 - Opening problem
 - Review
     - if, if/else, if/elif/else
-- Two Questions review
+- "Two Questions" review
     - Play someone's game
     - Critique it
 - Understanding documentation